Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: Gluon Energy and Pressure via Gluon Condensates in Presence of Confining String

-The excess in the free energy $F_{Q\bQ}$ can be easily obtained by an integration of Eq.~\eq{eq:dF}: \beqn F_{Q\bQ}(R,T) = V_{Q\bQ}(R,T)\,. \eeqn A free integration constant -- which inevitably appears in any integration -- is to be interpreted as the renormalization quark-antiquark potential~\eq{eq:renorm:L}.
-We have just shown that Eq.~\eq{eq:F:new:old} -- despite its standard appearance -- has somewhat nonstandard interpretation because it involves the generalized fundamental thermodynamic relation~\eq{eq:fund} that includes the generalized force~\eq{eq:XQQ}.
+A free integration constant---which inevitably appears in any integration---is to be interpreted as the renormalization quark-antiquark potential~Equation \eq{eq:renorm:L}.
+We have just shown that Equation~\eq{eq:F:new:old}---despite its standard appearance---has somewhat nonstandard interpretation because it involves the generalized fundamental thermodynamic relation~Equation \eq{eq:fund} that includes the generalized force~Equation \eq{eq:SXQQ}.